Is Pregnancy Massage Safe in the first trimester?

 A post-natal massage is actually quite similar to a pregnancy massage - in a side lying position, with hips and shoulders supported, without excessive pressure.
 Of course, focus is given to the areas that need it like your shoulders, neck and lower back.

-Why can’t I just go to my closest regular massage clinic after my baby’s birth?
+Can I go to any regular massage clinic after my baby’s birth?

 Your body has been through a lot!
 It’s grown an entire person over the last 10 months, recently birthed your baby and is now changing again to accomodate breastfeeding, while your hips and pelvic area gradually return to their non-pregnancy form.
 Because of this, treatments in the first 3 months post-partum need to take your body’s needs, sensitivities and post-natal precautions into consideration.
 Please check with your massage therapist that they have been trained in post-natal massage before booking a treatment.